MicrosoftDocs/memdocs/memdocs/intune/fundamentals/microsoft-intune-admin-center-devices.md

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Devices**.
 3. On the **Overview** page, select the **Devices preview** notification: **Preview upcoming changes to Devices and provide feedback**.
 4. The **Devices preview** page opens.
 Select **Try it now** to opt in.
-The new experience will load and remain, even if you close the browser, until you switch it back.

-To exit public preview and return to the current version of the admin center:
+You remain in public preview until you switch it back, even if you close the browser.To exit public preview and return to the current version of the admin center:

 1. Go to **Overview**.
 2. Flip the **Use Devices preview** switch.
 Wait while Intune refreshes the UI.